Site logo

 No need for an internet connection if you don’t mind going to the bank’s branch.
 Most banks limit the amount you can transfer per online transaction.

 Online services are also possible if you have internet banking access.
-For most banks you cannot easily check the currency exchange rates online.
+For most banks you cannot easily check the currency exchange rates online and there is a margin built into the rate offered which is often the biggest component.

 Safe international funds transfer.
 Receiving banks will often charge a fee on top of the sending bank’s fee.